 Add the homemade dumplings to an oil-heated pan.
 It won’t be necessary to thaw them before cooking.
 Simple cook according to the recipe directions until golden brown and crispy.

 These dumplings can also be added directly to soup.
 I shared this delicious Japanese-style Vegetable Gyoza Soup recipe that you need to try.
-It's full of Asian flavours and makes for a more cosy and filling meal.
+It’s full of Asian flavors and makes for a more cosy and filling meal.